Rosa 'Sunny Sky': Description

 'Sunny Sky' is a medium, bushy, upright shrub, 3 to 4 ft (90—121 cm) in height with a 2 ft (60 cm) spread.
 Blooms are large, 4—5 in (10—12 cm) in diameter.
 Buds are long and pointed.
 Blooms have a double (17-25 petals) high-centered form.
 They are borne mostly solitary and in small clusters.
 The flowers are yellow in color with a dark yellow center.
 The rose has a mild, fruity fragrance and glossy, medium green foliage.
 'Sunny Sky' blooms in flushes throughout its growing season.
-The plant does not do well in USDA zone 6 and warmer.
+The plant does well in USDA zone 6 and warmer.